-This week is “Cool Treat Week” here at Real Mom Kitchen.
+This week is “Cool Treat Week” here at Real Mom Kitchen and we are starting with a Lemon Curd Ice Cream.
 Last year a got a Cuisinart Ice Cream Maker for Mother’s Day and fell in love with it.
 I plan on taking full advantage of it this year so I have been on the look out for recipes!
 However, don’t worry if you don’t have an ice cream maker.
 I chose a variety of treats and you don’t need an ice cream maker to make all of them.
-Some can be done in the freezer or ice cream maker.
-Today’s recipe is one that does need to be made in an ice cream maker.
+Some you can make in the freezer or ice cream maker.
+Today’s recipe is one that you do need to make in an ice cream maker.

 Not only is this ice cream easy to make, IT IS DELICIOUS!
 It is cool, creamy, refreshing lemon goodness.
 It is the perfect summer treat!
 I was in creamy lemon heaven.
 The recipe is just the right amount for my 1 1/2 qt ice cream maker but can easily be doubled.
 Now I like my ice cream to be more of a soft serve consistency but if you want a more firmer ice cream, you just chill for an hour or two in your freezer.

 Now if you want to get that soft serve look like I did in the photo, just use a bag to pipe it.
 I used my large open star tip from my cupcake icing kit, but you can just put it in a gallon sized freezer bag, then snip a corner off and pipe it that way.Print